Modern Tailwind CSS and Next.js setup

 }

 export default configThe typography plugin is worth adding if the site has MDX, docs, or long-form content.
-It saves a lot of one-off prose styling.
+I add it early because prose styling is one of those tiny chores that otherwise turns into a pile of one-off classes.

 Wire the stylesheet